uglyog/clientside-haml-js/README.markdown

 In the case of the CoffeeScript version, the functions use the context passed in as the `this` pointer via the call function.
 The variables are then available using the `@name` notation.

+There is also a production javascript code generator (productionjavascript) which will produce slightly faster functions at the cost of feedback while evaluating expressions.
+The main idea would be to use the standard generator while developing and then switch to the production one when your code is released.

 # Client-side HAML API

 The `haml.compileHaml` takes a single parameter.
 As a string value (legacy form), it expects the string to be an ID